Value of Science 109: The VALUABLES Impact Assessment Framework, Step 3: Identifying How Decisions Influence Outcomes for People and the Environment

 Figure 3.
 VALUABLES Impact Assessment Framework: An Example Using Quantitative Description of Outcomes

-In an upcoming explainer, we will cover the topic of monetizing outcomes, which can be a particularly powerful way to communicate the value of improved satellite data.
+Placing a dollar value on outcomes can be a particularly powerful way to communicate the value of improved satellite data, allowing an apples-to-apples comparison of the costs and benefits of a suite of policy interventions.
 Even in cases where an impact assessment uses relative terms to measure the differences in outcomes, scientists are taking an important step in demonstrating the logic behind how improved information benefits society.